Vauxhall Insignia hatchback (2017-2022) - Reliability & safety

 Plentiful standard safety systems and light, strong materials mean the Vauxhall Insignia is likely to be a very safe car

-As the Insignia was released fairly recently, there were not enough responses from Insignia drivers for the Insignia to be included in the top 100 cars featured in our 2020 Driver Power Survey.
+The Insignia uses shared parts with other Vauxhalls, so reliability should be okay in theory.
+There weren’t enough responses from Insignia drivers for the Insignia to be included in the top 100 cars featured in our 2021 Driver Power Survey, though.
 A five-star Euro NCAP crash safety score is certainly reassuring though.

 Vauxhall Insignia reliability